abunuwas/microservice-apis/README.md

 You'll also learn how to use the classic API testing framework [Dredd](https://github.com/apiaryio/dredd), and the more modern and excellent framework [Schemathesis](https://github.com/schemathesis/schemathesis).

+#### Chapter 13: Dockerizing Microservice APIs

+In this chapter, you learn to run your microservice APIs with Docker.
+You'll learn to write a Dockerfile, build an image, and run the container.
+You'll also learn to use Docker Compose to run multiple services together, including databases.
+Finally, you'll learn to publish your Docker builds to a container registry (AWS ECR).

-#### Chapter 13: Deploying with Docker and Kubernetes
+#### Chapter 14: Deploying Microservice APIs with Kubernetes

 In the final chapter of the book, you'll learn to deploy your microservice APIs with Kubernetes.
 It's a very packed chapter as there's a lot to learn and to take, but it's also one of the most gratifying chapters of the book.
-You'll learn to dockerize Python applications.
 You'll learn to launch a Kubernetes cluster using [AWS EKS](https://aws.amazon.com/eks/), and to run your workloads with [AWS Fargate](https://aws.amazon.com/fargate/).
 You'll also learn to use the [eksctl](https://eksctl.io/) command line tool to manage your Kubernetes infrastructure, and Kubernete's kubectl to manage deployments.
 You'll learn to launch a serverless Aurora database and to connect securely to it.
 You'll also learn to manage your application configuration securely.

+### Appendix A: Types of Web APIs and Protocols

+Appendix A gives you an overview of some of the main protocols use nowadays to build APIs.
+You'll learn about the origin and evolution of APIs, going back to the emergence of RPC, all the way to more modern protocols such as GraphQL and gRPC.
+The discussion in this Appendix should help you make a more informed choice about which type of API you should use to integrate your services.

+### Appendix B: Managing an APIs' Lifecycle

+This appendix teaches you some of the most common strategies for managing API versioning.
+You'll also learn strategies for deprecating and retiring your APIs and how to announce these events to your clients.

+### Appendix C: API Authorization with an Identity Provider

+Appendix C teaches you how to integrate with an identity provider, like Auth0, to manage access to your APIs.
+An identity provider is a service that manages the identity of your users, and it takes care of issuing authorization tokens.
+All you need to do in your API is validating those tokens correctly, and this appendix teaches you how.